-As in many communities, with the growth of the City in the late nineteenth and early twentieth century, a need for mass transportation was realized.
-A horse-drawn streetcar system was in place as early as 1878.3 The early form of mass transportation was an electrically powered streetcar on a fixed rail system, developed by the Southern Colorado Power Company and in use from 1890 to 1947.
+As in many communities, with the growth of the City in the late 19th and early 20th century, a need for mass transportation was realized.
+A horse drawn streetcar system was in place as early as 18783.
+The early form of mass transportation was an electrically powered streetcar on a fixed rail system, developed by the Southern Colorado Power Company and in use from 1890 to 1947.
 It was replaced in 1947 and early 1948 with a fleet of diesel buses.